Technology

 Pathminder 4.0: An MS-DOS file utility by Westlake Data of Austin, Texas.
 Similar to the current ACDSee Classic.

 ACDSee 2.43: Although intended as a graphics manager, ACDSee is an excellent Windows file manager, much better than that included with Windows.
-ACD Systems is located in British Columbia, Canada.
+ACD Systems

 The basic editing was done on a variety of text editors and word processors.
 These included: